freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-051.md

 # --description--

 Set the `x` values for `tumblrLine` using another "d function".
-Use your `xScale` and the `d.year` to calculcate their values just like you did for the Twitter line.
+Use your `xScale` and the `d.year` to calculate their values just like you did for the Twitter line.

 # --hints--